Oliver Wendell Holmes (archivist): Affiliations

 Holmes was also deeply involved in professional service, and was a founding member of the Society of American Archivists (SAA).
 He served in many capacities with the SSA and was its president in 1958 through 1959 In 1978, Howard University Press published his book, Indian-Related Records in the National Archives and their Use.

 He was a founding member of the Potomac Corral of Westerners and a member of the Western History Association, the Columbia Historical Society (now the Historical Society of Washington, D.C.), and the Cosmos Club.

 Honors

 Holmes won the Waldo Gifford Leland Prize for his presidential address for the Society of American Archivists.
 In 1979, SSA created the Holmes Fund in his honor and to enable foreign archivists to come to U.S. repositories.
 In 1980, the Western History Association gave his an Award of Merit, for "his important contributions to the field."

 Personal

-Holmes was married to the former Dorothy Behner, who died six months before him.
+Holmes was married to the former Dorothy Behner, who predeceased six months before him.